-The employer, or someone the employer chooses, will be given an opportunity to employees will be given the same opportunity.
-Where there is no authorized loyee representative, the investigator will talk to a reasonable number of loyees about safety and health conditions at the workplace.
+When an inspection begins, the Cal/OSHA investigator will show official identification The employer, or someone the employer chooses, will be given an opportunity to accompany the investigator during the inspection.
+An authorized representative of the employees will be given the same opportunity.
+Where there is no authorized employee representative, the investigator will talk to a reasonable number of employees about safety and health conditions at the workplace.